Skip to main content

 • Restart your AI assistant after configuration

-• Check your configuration file syntax is valid JSON
+• Check your config file syntax is valid JSON / TOML

-• Look for error messages in the assistant’s logs
+• Look for connection errors in the assistant’s logs

 3. Use the absolute path in your config: